Why Is Brown Rice Healthy? Nutritional and Health Benefits of Brown Rice

 Improve fat loss especially from the belly by shrinking the fat cells, raise the muscle mass, controls hunger by keeping the tummy full longer, control blood sugar and also lower the triglyceride and cholesterol levels.

-Brown rice is rich in dietary fiber as well and in a study it has been found that intake of whole grain foods like brown rice prevented weight gain and those who ate more of these foods weighed less than those who ate less of such fiber rich foods.
+Brown rice is rich in dietary fibre as well and in a study, it has been found that intake of whole-grain foods like brown rice prevented weight gain and those who ate more of these foods weighed less than those who ate less of such fibre rich foods.

 - Protects And Reduces Risk Of Cancers

-A study has found that fiber from whole grains like brown rice protects and reduces the risk of breast cancer in premenopausal women.
-This is directly proportional to the amount of fiber consumed so it makes sense to eat more brown rice.
+A study has found that fibre from whole grains like brown rice protects and reduces the risk of breast cancer in premenopausal women.
+This is directly proportional to the amount of fibre consumed so it makes sense to eat more brown rice.

 - Reduces Risk Of Colon Cancer

-Brown rice has many powerful phytonutrientswhich are powerful antioxidants as well.
-For example, the phenolics include quercetin, ellagic acid, cucurmin, catechins etc. These are mostly found in bound form in brown rice unlike their free form which is found in most commonly eaten fruits and vegetables.
+Brown rice has many powerful phytonutrients which are powerful antioxidants as well.
+For example, the phenolics include quercetin, ellagic acid, curcumin, catechins etc. These are mostly found in bound form in brown rice, unlike their free form which is found in most commonly eaten fruits and vegetables.

 These phenolics are released by the intestinal bacteria only during digestion and because the normal testing procedures measure only the free phenolics, the antioxidant activity of brown rice was greatly underestimated initially as 99% of these phenolics are in bound form and not in the free form.

 A study shows the consumption of foods high in insoluble fibre like brown rice prevents the formation of gallstones.
 The higher the consumption the lower the risk.

 The insoluble fibre in brown rice not only speeds up the movement of food in the intestine but also reduces the amounts of bile acids secreted.
 It is known that excess of bile acids are responsible for gallstone formation.